 This section introduces a simple business logic definition about authentication with LDAP.

-Use the function =ajLDAPLogin() in B8, key in the following formula.
-Then, the input parameters are user name and password from cell B1 to B3.
-The output result is B8 where it returns the authentication result.
+- Define a simple Business Worksheet and use the function =ajAuthenLdap(), in C9, key in the following formula.
+Then the input parameters are user name and password from cell C3 and C4.
+The output result is C9 where it returns the authentication result.

-Done!
-You can click the Preview Function Point button on the AlchemyJ ribbon to test it.
-TRUE would be returned on cell BizLogic!B8 if the configuration and the inputted user name and password are both correct.
-FALSE would be returned if authentication fails.
-When there are issues connecting to the LDAP server, #Value will be returned.
+- Done!
+You can click the Run Function Point button on the AlchemyJ toolbar to test it.
+TRUE would be returned on the cell Authentication!C9 if the configuration and the inputted user name and password are both correct.
+Otherwise, FALSE would be returned.